Sayitobar/XLSX2VCF/README.md

 - Remastered & easy to use!

 ## Usage
-- Just read `Example.java` file.
-There is a really easy to use converter function as example
+Just read `Example.java` file.
+There is a really easy to use converter function as example.
 ![ss](https://user-images.githubusercontent.com/95364352/233811494-2cd7b5d6-1f86-4075-93cb-5a099cfff1a4.png)
 - If you want to convert XLSX file to VCF file temporarily (for fast processing etc.), there is a custom parameter `temporary` that deletes converted files after use.